Tesla: Theoretically speaking

 Are we done yet?
 Almost.
 We have defined two dimensions of communications.
 The first dimension is functional communication – information, for example, disseminated through our blog posts, internal websites, or press releases.
 The second dimension is tactical communication – the reach and resonance of that information with people.
 The third dimension of communication involves outcomes.
 Ultimately, how does information that reaches and resonates with people influence their perceptions about our company, cause or candidate?
 That is Strategic Communication.

 Functional.
 Tactical.
 Strategic.
+Write that down.
 We will refer to that framework throughout this class.
 Which brings us to PR theories.

 Theory in practice